 Here are some ideas to make sure you’re in the best possible position when you decide to list your home:

+This is one of the most common concerns that we hear from buyers who are selling a home while shopping for a new one, and it’s realistic to expect at least some overlap in mortgages.
 To make sure you don’t get into a situation where you are carrying dual mortgages for longer than you can afford, examine your budget and calculate the maximum number of months you can afford to pay both.⁴

 If you simply can’t afford to carry both mortgages at once, then selling before you buy may be your best option.
 (See Tip #3 above.)
 But if you have some flexibility in your budget, it is possible to manage both a home sale and purchase simultaneously.
 Here are some steps you can take to help streamline the process: